FSI Faculty Mentor:

 The student will have the opportunity to work on Carnegie India’s ongoing projects on foreign policy and security, the impact of emerging technologies on society, and the political economy of reform in India.

 Interns provide overall support to Carnegie India's scholars, program, and communications team.
 Responsibilities will include research assistance to support the center's scholars and projects; providing organizational and logistical support for public and private events; supporting media monitoring and outreach efforts; and helping maintain the center's contact database.

 The intern will work under the mentorship of Dr. Rudra Chaudhuri, Director, Carnegie India.

 Eligibility and Skills Required:

-The internship is open to continuing undergraduate students.
+The internship is open to continuing undergraduate and graduate students.
 Students from any department are welcome to apply.
 Applicants must be in good academic standing with a GPA of 3.3 or higher.
 Applicants should have a keen interest in research and analysis, writing, basic computer skills, teamwork, and multi-tasking.

 The internship is located in New Delhi, India.

 FSI is committed to providing its opportunities to students regardless of financial constraints.
 FSI's Global Policy interns are provided with a stipend to cover travel and living expenses during the summer.
 These stipends do not exceed $6,400 per student.
 Students must submit a budget with their estimated costs along with their application.
-If you have additional financial constraints that you think may prevent you from participating in this program, please contact Academic Program Manager Gina Gonzales directly.
+If you have additional financial constraints that you think may prevent you from participating in this program, please contact Academic Program Manager Patrick Laboon

-The application deadline is February 7, 2018, at 11:59 pm.
 Applicants will be asked to submit:

-Name of faculty reference (letter of recommendation not required)
+- Name of faculty reference (letter of recommendation not required)